xataio/client-ts/README.md

 });
 ```

-It works the same way as the code-generated `XataClient` but lacks the type-safety of your model.
+It works the same way as the code-generated `XataClient` but doesn't provide type-safety for your model.

 You can read more on the methods available below, under the `API Design` section.